People Living in Poverty, by Race/Ethnicity

 How is Dutchess County performing?

-In local areas, estimated poverty rates were especially high among African American, Hispanic, and white residents in the City of Poughkeepsie.
+In local areas, estimated poverty rates were especially high among African American and white residents in the City of Poughkeepsie.
 The populations in most other local areas, when broken down by race and ethnicity, were too small to yield reliable survey results.

 Notes about the data